Mark Birrell: Politics

 When long serving MP William Campbell resigned his safe Legislative Council seat of East Yarra Province in 1983, Birrell won Liberal preselection and succeeded him as its member.
+He was "Victoria’s youngest MP and one of the youngest-ever in Australia."
 Two years later he entered the shadow Cabinet as shadow Health Minister.

-Birrell became the Leader of the Liberal Party in the legislative council from 1988 and in 1992 he became the Government Leader of the Upper House, a position he would hold through to 1999.
+Birrell became the Leader of the Liberal Party in the Legislative Council from 1988 and in 1992 he became the Government Leader of the Upper House, a position he would hold through to 1999.
 During this period he served as Minister for Conservation and Environment, creating the Yarra Ranges National Park, pioneering laws for coastal protection in the State, overseeing Albert Park's revitalisation, and handling key stakeholder issues.

 During the first term of the Kennett government he also served as the Minister for Major Projects.
-He was responsible for the 'Agenda 21' infrastructure projects like the new Melbourne Convention & Exhibition Centre, Melbourne Museum, City Circle tram, the Regent Theatre, Docklands, Beacon Cove and the Melbourne Sports & Aquatic Centre.
+He was responsible for the 'Agenda 21' infrastructure projects like the new Melbourne Convention & Exhibition Centre, Melbourne Museum, City Circle tram, Docklands and the Melbourne Sports & Aquatic Centre, along with the full restoration of the Old Treasury Building and the Regent Theatre.
 After the 1996 election he swapped his Ministerial portfolios for the Industry, Science and Technology portfolio.
 As minister he oversaw the State's first "Science, Engineering and Technology policy," legislating for 7-day shop trading, and overseeing a successful investment attraction program.

 After the defeat of the Kennett Government at the 1999 election, Birrell continued as Liberal Upper House leader and served as shadow Minister for Industry, Science and Technology.
 Widespread media commentary called for him to switch to the lower house and take the Leadership of the Victorian Liberal Party as his predecessor Sir Rupert Hamer had done.
 However, Birrell decided to leave Parliament and return to private enterprise after the 2002 election.

 In private enterprise

-Birrell is currently the independent chairman of Australia Post Super Scheme (APSS), a fund with over $8 billion of assets and 30,000 members.
-He is an independent non-executive director of Transurban.
-He is also the past president of the Victorian Chamber of Commerce and Industry.
+Birrell is currently the a non-executive director of Transurban and serves on the Management Board of the International Organisation of Employers.
+He is the President of the Australian Chamber of Commerce and Industry.
+Recently he retired as the independent chairman of Australia Post Super Scheme (APSS), a fund with 30,000 members.